 Australia’s ‘echidna lady’ has studied the iconic Aussie animal for almost 30 years

-PEGGY Rismiller has studied the echidna longer than anyone alive.
+PEGGY Rismiller has studied the echidna for three decades.
 She began her research in the 1980s, and now tells Australian Geographic that “Nothing ever happens quickly when you work with echidnas,” has become somewhat of a mantra over the years.

 But it’s certainly taken Peggy, as well as those who studied the echidna before her, a lot of time to create a full picture of this much-loved animal.